Quorum Certified (QC) Broadcast: The Core Sub-Protocol of HotStuff

 Upon a valid $QC(QC(QC(y)))$ received by node $j$

-- in 3-phase protocol, VPCBC-deliver($y$)
+- in 3-phase protocol, QC-deliver($y$)

-In 2-phase VPCBC, another round of validator voting is added.
+Chaining 2 QC-phases, another round of validator voting is added.
 Each validator sends back to the sender a threshold-signed vote on $QC(m)$.
 Note that the validity predicate is not reinstanted in this case (except for standard format and signature verification, which is omitted), because the QC from the first phase guarantees it is valid.

-Importantly, the two phases are interpreted as lock and commit: We say that a validator commits $m$ if it VPCBC-delivers $m$, and locks on $m$ if it votes on $QC(m)$.
+Importantly, the two phases are interpreted as lock and commit: We say that a validator commits $m$ if it QC-delivers $m$, and locks on $m$ if it votes on $QC(m)$.
 2-phase provides the following lock-commit guarantee:

 - Commit-Lock